cm090/rhit-moodle-tweaks/README.md

 ## Getting Started
 1. Download a code injector plugin for your browser.
 I'm using [Injector for Chrome](https://chrome.google.com/webstore/detail/injector/bfdonckegflhbiamlmidciapolfccmmb).
-2. Create new CSS and JS snippets for the website domain.
-Copy and paste the code from `main.css` and  `main.js`.
+2. Create a new JS snippet for the website domain.
+Copy and paste the code from `main.js`.
 3. Click save and reload your Moodle page

 ## Features